bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 Otherwise, the body is left to rot.
 Natural processes return the nutrients of the body to the earth, as Tek returns what they once borrowed.

-**TODO and Tanethism.**
+**Tekism and Tanethism.**
-Most barkskins follow the **TODO** philosophy, which mixes **[...]**.
+Most barkskins native to Drejek follow the tekist philosophy, which combines religion and philosophical reasoning.
-While **TODO** is somewhat compatible of Tanethism, there are some major differences regarding their divinities.
+While the mode of thinking is somewhat compatible of Tanethism, there are some major differences regarding their divinities.
-They believe in the tree gods and their relation to the Ring of Color, but not on the lower and higher orders (Tovasic, Mevic, and Damic gods).
+They believe in the tree gods and their relation to the Ring of Color, but not on the other orders of gods.
-They think of the illuminants as powerful shamans instead of divine beings.
+They think of the illuminants as powerful shamans, rather than divine beings.

+Tekists attain knowledge to later give it to Tek.
+They see themselves as a detached part of the tree-god, and await their eventual return.
+They also commune with Tek through meditation and the consumption of nahan <!-- NOTE.
+I-water in knaenese -->, a strong psychedelic made by fermenting the sap of the tree-god.

 ### Origins and History
 Barkskins were created by the tree god Tek in Drejek.